Discipline for prosecutorial misconduct is relatively rare which is why I am reporting on this story, which you can find

 Sunday, December 20, 2020

-Attorney Lin Wood, a Trump supporter, has filed a lawsuit challenging the election results in Georgia in which he asserts that his claim is based on "plenty of perjury."
+Attorney Lin Wood, a lawyer for the Trump campaign, has filed a lawsuit challenging the election results in Georgia in which he asserts that his claim is based on "plenty of perjury."
 Go here for the full story.

 Friday, December 11, 2020